Successfully investing in Austria

 Secure and stable economic conditions in Austria makes the market entry for German companies manageable and plannable.
 Negative surprises, however, are always to be found in the area of trade law and plant licensing.
 On the whole, however, German entrepreneurs should be able to find their way around in Austria relatively quickly and should not encounter any significant problems.
 However, it is advisable to seek tax and legal advice when entering the market in order to avoid unnecessary stumbling blocks.

-Why should companies choose to enter/remain in the Austrian market?
+Why should companies enter/remain in the Austrian market?

-In the long term, it will therefore be crucial to train enough skilled workers to meet the demand or to attract them to the country.
+The demographically driven labour shortage poses a challenge.
+It will therefore be crucial in the long term whether enough skilled labour can be trained or brought into the country to meet demand.
 Austria must develop a strategy to become even more attractive for qualified immigrants.
-It is expected that productivity-enhancing topics such as education, digitization and research will be given greater priority in the coming years.
-In addition, the realization of the energy transition will present Austria with major challenges, but will also create opportunities.
+It is expected that greater importance will be attached to productivity-enhancing topics such as education, digitalisation and research in the coming years.
+In addition, enabling the energy transition will present Austria with major challenges but also opportunities.

 Contact